April 16, 2026

 Saturday April 25 - Clean up

 Join Spanish prayer vigil with Presiding Bishop Sean Rowe and Bishop-elect Miguelina Howell, 7pm, Tuesday, April 21.
-The evening vigil on Zoom offers a chance to pray with our migrant siblings and
+The evening vigil on Zoom offers a chance to pray with our migrant siblings and stand in solidarity with our Latino neighbors.
+English interpretation will be available.
+Register

 Here.